Source Control: How to Version & Organize Your Scripts

 Organize miscellaneous scripts that don’t belong to one specific project, department, or technology, into a “general” or “miscellaneous” folder.

-Why it’s good: You can allow anyone to push commits to this folder since many people will just use it to create random things to experiment.
+Why it’s good: You can allow anyone to push commits to this folder since many people will just use it to create random things to experiment with.

 What to do: These miscellaneous scripts can be organized by the product or general technology that they interact with, such as Azure, on-prem servers, etc.